abgeschiedenheit/square/README.md

 # square (WIP)

-Emulating Josef Albers' Homage to the Square with the p5.js library.
+Emulating Josef Albers' _Homage to the Square_ painting series with the p5.js library.